mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 06 April 2025

-- The average temperature today is 14.75˚C,
+- The average temperature today is 9.15˚C,
-- With highs of 14.75˚C and lows of 14.75˚C,
+- With highs of 9.15˚C and lows of 9.15˚C,
-- It may feel like 13.35˚C with clear sky
+- It may feel like 7.57˚C with few clouds
-- The wind speed is 2.57m/s and visibility is 10000m
+- The wind speed is 2.87m/s and visibility is 10000m
-- The pressure is 1024hPa and humidity is 41%
+- The pressure is 1024hPa and humidity is 68%
 - The sun will rise at 05:31 and set at 18:49

 <!-- weather_marker ends -->